SolusHub/RiverCrossingTask/README.md

 Please view in RAW or code version so UML diagram is actually understandable

+TRY OUT THE MODEL:
+Weights have already been initialised to animats that can complete the task.
+To see the animats going through the environment, Run 'VisualEnvironment'

 If you're not familiar with the paper this was based from:
 1. read my review: PaperReview.md
 2. access the paper: Robinson, E., Ellis, T., and Channon, A. (2007).
 Neuroevolution of agents capable of reactive and deliberative behaviours in novel and dynamic environments.
 In Advances in Artificial Life: Proceedings of the Ninth European Conference on the Synthesis and Simulation of Living Systems (ECAL 2007), pages 345–354.